-The University of Strathclyde is the only higher education institution founded during the Enlightenment.
-The essence of the Enlightenment movement, crystallised in its motto, 'Dare to Know', is reflected in Strathclyde’s founding mission as “the place of useful learning”.
+The University of Strathclyde is the only higher education institution in Scotland founded during the Enlightenment.
+The essence of the Enlightenment movement, crystallised in its motto, ‘Dare to Know’, is reflected in Strathclyde’s founding mission as “the place of useful learning”.
 Today, the University of Strathclyde is a leading international technological university which is socially progressive.
 We deliver high-quality education, world-leading research and cutting-edge innovation for the benefit of students, staff, our community and wider society.

-Founded in 1796, Strathclyde is home to many extraordinary people whose innovation and ambition led to discoveries that continue to have an impact.
+Founded in 1796, Strathclyde is home to many extraordinary people whose innovation and ambition led to discoveries that continue to have impact.
 From the scientist who developed fingerprinting, through to the innovator responsible for the earliest successful commercial application of wind power, we have a rich and proud history of entrepreneurs.
 Today we continue to: attract, enable and celebrate extraordinary people; grow our community of innovation leaders and entrepreneurs; and empower our staff, students and alumni to transform their lives and the lives of others through innovation, creativity and entrepreneurship.

 We are a catalyst for positive change, for economic benefit and for social impact and we want to do more to enable inclusive and sustainable growth.
 We are focused on ensuring that our entrepreneurial actions continue to address local issues and global challenges.